 Related to: English, Frisian, Dutch

-Fun fact: German is known for its seemingly endless sentences.
+Fun fact: Thanks to the way German grammar works, German is known for its seemingly endless sentences.

 Often referred to as the language of writers and thinkers, German has around 95 million native – and just over 38 million non-native – speakers worldwide, and is the most spoken native language among citizens of the European Union.

 It’s an official language of Germany, Austria, Liechtenstein, Switzerland, and Luxembourg.

-German is especially well known for its ability to create completely new and super specific words.
+German is especially well known for its ability to create completely new and super specific words that capture unique ideas and feelings.

-That’s probably why it’s so poetic.
-Schadenfreude, for example, literally means ‘damage happiness’, and is used to describe the happiness or entertainment derived from someone else’s misfortune, injury or pain.
+Schadenfreude, for example, literally means ‘damage happiness,’ and is used to describe the happiness or entertainment derived from someone else’s misfortune, injury or pain.
+Kummerspeck, literally ‘grief bacon,’ refers to weight gained from emotional eating.